maziac/currah_uspeech_tests/Readme.md

 </audio>

 **Allophone loop:**
-One effect that I wasn't aware off I found by accident (Although it was already partly documented in [http://problemkaputt.de/zxdocs.htm](): Whenever an allophone is written and no new allophone is written afterwards the last allophone is repeated endlessly.
+One effect that I wasn't aware off I found by accident (although it was already partly documented in [http://problemkaputt.de/zxdocs.htm]()): Whenever an allophone is written and no new allophone is written afterwards the last allophone is repeated endlessly.
 The video shows this for 2 allophones, /AA/ and /SH/.
 The horizontal line at the bottom shows the value of the busy bit.
 I.e. it goes up after writing the allophone and goes done to 0 when finished.
 But we can also see that it regularly is set to 1 although nothing is written to 1000h anymore.
 The vertical bar shows the content of the 1000h address when read.
 It is a compressed view and only displayed whenever it changes.